SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Also it's important to alleviate anxiety, and make people associate good feelings with the soc.
-Make it very very clear that there's no winner and loser
+Make it very very clear that there's no winner and loser.